SylvainGuilbaud/irisdemo-demo-finsrv-crosssell/README.md

         1. Click "**OK**"
         1. Click "**Compile**" on the Business Process
         1. Close this Tab
+* For SMS Messages: Select the "Credit Card Reward" Business Process
+    1. On the right Click on the magnifying glass next to Class Name -> Opens the BPL editor
+       1. scroll down to "Send SMS" Activity and select it
+       1. on the right Click on "Request Builder"
+       1. select the first action (callrequest.PhoneNumber)
+       1. Change the phone number from $Get(^SMSPhoneNumber) to a different phone number of your choosing.
+       1. Click "**OK**"
+       1. Click "**Compile**" on the Business Process
+       1. Close this Tab

 ## Changes to make Geo Location work...